WorkingRobot/Lava.Net/README.md

  - [x] Connect to voice via UDP
  - [x] Add ability to send opus encoded voice
  - [x] Get and send YouTube stream to voice
- - [ ] Allow playing with custom start and end time
+ - [x] Allow playing with custom start and end time (Note: A lot of Lavalink sources don't actually seek for some reason, like Youtube or Soundcloud)
  - [ ] Enable pausing, stopping, and destroy payloads
  - [ ] Enable seeking and volume payloads
  - [ ] Send player update payload
  - [ ] Send stats payload
  - [ ] Send events
  - [ ] Enable equalizer payload
+ - [x] Allow SoundCloud searching and streaming
- - [ ] Allow SoundCloud searching and streaming
+ - [ ] Allow local and web (HTTP) streaming
  - [ ] More will be added as the list progresses